chrisn/node-optimist/readme.markdown

 .version(version, option, [description])
 ----------------------------------------

-Add an option (e.g., `--version`) that displays the given version number and exits the process.
-If present, the `message` parameter customises the description of the version option in the usage string.
+Add an option (e.g., `--version`) that displays the version number (given by the `version` parameter) and exits the process.
+If present, the `description` parameter customises the description of the version option in the usage string.

 ````javascript
 #!/usr/bin/env node